The Hidden Pictures Project

 2. Join us on Facebook where we have related articles for reading

-3. Educate others by sharing these videos –move your cursor over a video and when you see the paper airplane click on it
+3. Educate others by sharing these films –move your cursor over a film and when you see the paper airplane click on it

 The Hidden Pictures Project Video #1 – “Stepping in for mental health”

 This four-minute film features community mental health workers in India and also Vikram Patel, a true visionary in the field.
 India, despite its population of 1.2 billion, lacks many mental health services.
 By Patel’s calculation, if you projected the percentage of psychiatrists in the U.K. onto India, you’d expect to see 150,000.
 In fact, there are only 3,000.
 In this short film, Patel shares his vision for a community model of care.
 Film by Delaney Ruston.